cezarlamann/beanspitter/README.md

 # BeanSpitter
-## A Simple, Stream-Oriented XML Parser for .NET
+## A Simple, Stream-Oriented XML Parser for .NET - NuGet: [here](https://www.nuget.org/packages/BeanSpitter)

 ### This XML Parsing Library aims to simplify parsing operations for files which:
 - Have an associated XML Schema Definition (XSD);